-The reserve is comprised of eight core zones that are protected wildlife areas legally constituted in the country and that are administered through the National System of Conservation Areas (SINAC).
+The Agua y Paz Biosphere Reserve is comprised of eight core zones that are protected wildlife areas administered through Costa Rica's National System of Conservation Areas (SINAC).
 These include Juan Castro Blanco National Park, Caño Negro National Wildlife Refuge, four biological corridors and an indigenous community.

 SINAC divides the country into 11 conservation areas, of which three are included in the Agua y Paz Biosphere Reserve.
 These areas are: the Arenal Huetar Norte Conservation Area (ACAHN), the conservation area of the Arenal-Tempisque Biosphere Reserve (ACAT), and Cordillera Central Volcanic conservation area (ACCVC).